Skip to content

 3. Pluggable backends

-Each engine handles its own unit conversions between canonical and whatever the underlying library expects (e.g., OpenMM uses kJ/mol internally, Tinker uses kcal/mol).
+Each backend declares its capabilities up front and handles its own unit conversions between canonical units and whatever the underlying library expects (e.g., OpenMM uses kJ/mol internally, Tinker uses kcal/mol).

 Module organization